AndBible/docs-wiki/FAQ.md

 # And Bible FAQ #

+## I found text issue in one of the Bible / Commentary etc. modules in And Bible.

+Please report your problem to Crosswire modules team.

+You can report module issues directly via their [issue tracker](https://tracker.crosswire.org/projects/MOD/)

+You can also get in touch with them via email to their email list: https://www.crosswire.org/mailman/listinfo/sword-devel or via their other contact methods mentioned in http://crosswire.org/contact/.

 ## I have older phone, that doesn't have Android 4.4+.
 Can I use And Bible?

 Yes, you can download old, unsupported version from [here](https://github.com/AndBible/and-bible/releases/tag/build-02.09.05).